7 Companies That Offer Mechanical Breakdown Insurance in Oklahoma

 Carlisle residents can protect their vehicles from costly repairs with mechanical breakdown insurance (MBI).
 MBI is an optional policy that covers repair costs for mechanical failures, and it's often less expensive than traditional auto insurance.
 Here are seven companies in Oklahoma that offer MBI:

-- Allstate Insurance: Allstate offers mechanical breakdown coverage in Oklahoma through its Drivewise program at competitive rates.
+- Allstate Insurance: Allstate offers mechanical breakdown coverage in Carlisle Oklahoma through its Drivewise program at competitive rates.
 The coverage includes road service and towing benefits as well as a rental car allowance when your vehicle is being repaired.

-- Liberty Mutual Insurance: Liberty Mutual has offered MBI policies since 2003, and Oklahoma drivers can purchase coverage from the company online or over the phone.
+- Liberty Mutual Insurance: Liberty Mutual has offered MBI policies since 2003, and Carlisle drivers can purchase coverage from the company online or over the phone.
 They also have helpful online resources to help you determine if MBI is right for you.

-- Farmers Insurance: Farmers offers the Repair In-Place guarantee, which covers repairs in Oklahoma with an optional MBI policy that has benefits like towing and rental reimbursement.
+- Farmers Insurance: Farmers offers the Repair In-Place guarantee, which covers repairs in Carlisle with an optional MBI policy that has benefits like towing and rental reimbursement.
 The policy also has a deductible-free repair option up to $600 per repair visit.

 - Oklahoma Farm Bureau Insurance Company: Oklahoma Farm Bureau provides MBI for cars, trucks, SUVs, and motorcycles at competitive rates with several coverage options to choose from.
 Oklahoma Farm Bureau also offers bundling discounts when you purchase multiple policies.

-- American Family Insurance: Oklahoma residents can get an MBI policy through American Family that covers repairs costs for mechanical failures and includes benefits like road service and towing.
+- American Family Insurance: Carlisle residents can get an MBI policy through American Family that covers repairs costs for mechanical failures and includes benefits like road service and towing.
 The company also offers bundling discounts when you purchase multiple policies.

 4 Purposes of Temporary Car Insurance in Oklahoma